Multilingual Projects on the NLG Platform

 - Create your collections for the various languages

-- Define a test object for testing each languages.
+- Define a test object for testing each language.

 - Translate the statements.